zavvdev/nvim-setup/README.md

 1. Show list of errors in current file: `Leader s i`

-2. Replace in file: `:%s/some text to replace/text to replace with`

-3. Search for pattern in file: `?`
+2. Search for pattern in file: `?`

-4. Search for word under the cursor: `*`
+3. Search for word under the cursor: `*`

-5. Go to specific line in file: `:<line number>`
+4. Go to specific line in file: `:<line number>`

-6. Format file according to formatting rules: `Leader f m`
+5. Format file according to formatting rules: `Leader f m`

-7. Line comment selected lines: `g c c`
+6. Line comment selected lines: `g c c`

-8. Block comment selected lines: `g b c`
+7. Block comment selected lines: `g b c`

-9. Go to the very top of the file: `g g`
+8. Go to the very top of the file: `g g`

-10. Go to the very bottom of the file: `G`
+9. Go to the very bottom of the file: `G`

-11. Scroll down: `Ctrl d`
+10. Scroll down: `Ctrl d`

-12. Scroll up: `Ctrl u`
+11. Scroll up: `Ctrl u`

-13. Undo: `u`

-14. Re-do: `Ctrl r`

-15. Go to the end of the line: `$`

-16. Got to the start of the line: `^`

-17. Go to the closed/start bracket/paren/tag of the bracket/pare/tag under cursor: `%`
+12. Go to the closed/start bracket/paren/tag of the bracket/pare/tag under cursor: `%`

-18. Move line/lines of code forward: `> >`

-19. Move line/lines of code backward: `< <`

-20. Copy to vim buffer: `y`

-21. Paste from vim buffer: `p`

-22. Copy to clipboard: `" + y`
+13. Copy to clipboard: `" + y`

-23. Add multiline prefix: `Leader a a, add text to the beggining of the first line, Esc`
+14. Add multiline prefix: `Leader a a, add text to the beggining of the first line, Esc`

-24. Remove multiline prefix: `Leader a r, select prefix, x`
+15. Remove multiline prefix: `Leader a r, select prefix, x`

-25. Split vertically: `v`
+16. Split vertically: `v`

 ### LSP